turbot/guardrails-samples/policy_packs/azure/storage/enforce_encryption_in_transit_for_storage_accounts/README.md

 # Enforce Encryption in Transit for Azure Storage Accounts

-Enforcing encryption in transit for Azure Storage Accounts ensures that all data moving to and from the storage accounts is encrypted.
-This security measure protects data from being intercepted or tampered with during transmission, safeguarding the integrity and confidentiality of the information.
+Enforcing encryption in transit for Azure Storage Accounts is crucial to protect data from interception and unauthorized access during transmission.
+This ensures that sensitive information remains confidential and secure while being transferred between clients and storage services, mitigating risks of data breaches and enhancing overall security compliance.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for storage accounts: